 Conversion disorder can develop at any time throughout the lifespan.
 The onset of non-epileptic seizures is most common in the third decade of life, and motor symptoms have their peak onset in the fourth decade of life.

 Treatment for conversion disorder typically consists of psychotherapy, physical therapy, and/or medication.
 The focus of psychotherapy is to help the individual understand the emotional conflict behind their physical symptoms, and to resolve this underlying psychological distress.
-Psychotherapy treatment can include individual or group therapy, hypnosis, biofeedback, and relaxation training.
+Psychotherapy treatment can include individual or group therapy, relaxation training, and, more controversially, hypnosis and biofeedback.

 Physical therapy attempts to maximize physical functioning and prevent any secondary complications that may result from physical symptoms, such as muscle weakness or stiffness that follows periods of physical inactivity.
 Conversion disorder may also be treated through the use of psychotropic medications that address underlying psychiatric problems, such as depression and anxiety.